106.21 Summary of Materials Inspected

 - If the quantity inspected and reported is less than the required quantity, notation is to be made on the summary cover letter or attached to the summary on a separate sheet describing the basis of acceptance of the material.

 - If a material was used and not properly inspected, an explanation as to the basis of acceptance for use is to be shown on the summary or on an attached sheet.
+Improper inspection includes not meeting Buy America requirements.
 Any correspondence relative to the basis of acceptance should be attached to the summary.
 It is important that complete details be furnished as to the basis of acceptance.

-- 3) Sampling Checklist, a standard SM report.
+- 3) Sampling Checklist, a Cognos report.
 This report shows the amount of the bid item and the number of samples taken to meet the sampling requirement.
 (Refer to Fig. 106.21.3)

 - 4) Summary of Contract Asphalt Mix Designs, a standard Cognos report.
 This report takes the Mix ID and reports each component and its producer, listing them by material code.
 (Refer to Fig. 106.21.4.)
 The report only shows components for mixes reported to the contract.